The force-free twisted magnetosphere of a neutron star: Introduction

 In this paper we present axisymmetric non-relativistic force-free magnetosphere models for non-rotating stars with poloidal and toroidal magnetic fields.
 For this purpose, we obtain numerical solutions to the relevant Grad--Shafranov equation.
 Typical magnetar rotation periods lie in the range $2$ to $12$~s, which result in a light cylinder located at a distance $R_{\rm L} > 10^5$~km.
-In the region well inside the light cylinder, $r \ll R_{\rm_L}$, the characteristic time scale to reach a force-free configuration, i.e.\ the light-crossing time $r/c$, is much smaller than the rotational period and rotation can be safely neglected.
+In the region well inside the light cylinder (for $r \ll R_{\rm_L}$), the characteristic timescale to reach a force-free configuration, i.e.\ the Alfv\'{e}n crossing time (which is of the order of the light-crossing time $r/c$), is much smaller than the rotational period and rotation can be safely neglected.
 Only magnetic field lines from a small region around the magnetic pole extend to greater distances, connecting the neutron star to the light cylinder and beyond.
 For example, in the case of a dipolar magnetic field, the angle from the magnetic axis of a field line connected to the light cylinder is $\theta_{\rm L} \approx \sqrt{R_*/R_{\rm L}} < 0.01$~rad.
 In this work we adopt the simplifying assumption that near the poles, up to a certain critical field line, with $\theta > \theta_{\rm L}$, the magnetic field is current-free.
 We then assume that the force-free magnetic field with a toroidal component is confined within a region delimited by the critical current-free field line.
 This ensures that at large distances the magnetic field strength decreases sufficiently fast, approaching the current-free (vacuum) field, and eases the process of imposing boundary conditions.

 The structure of this paper is as follows: section \S\ref{section_review} is a review of some relevant background theory related to the problem, and that is useful for the magnetosphere model, which is then presented in \S\ref{section_model}.
 The numerical methods applied are briefly described in \S\ref{section_numerical}, sample results are discussed in \S\ref{section_results}, and the conclusions are presented in \S\ref{section_conclusions}.